-With so much attention focused on online lead generation tactics nowadays, it’s easy to assume that traditional offline methods have completely passed their prime.
+With so much attention focused on online lead generation tactics nowadays, it’s easy to assume that traditional offline methods for B2B lead generation strategies have become irrelevant or unnecessary in today’s market.

 Marketers can get so caught up in digital lead generation efforts that old school processes are often neglected.
-In addition, online media giants often give the impression that traditional lead generation methods are now passé.
+Online media giants often give the impression that traditional lead generation methods are now passé.

 Cost per contact of online leads is less expensive than offline methods

-With traditional lead generation efforts, the cost ranges between 300 to 500 dollars per lead, which covers a field staff person’s salary, per diem, travel, accommodation, and other incremental costs (stats via Salesforce).
+With traditional lead generation efforts, the cost ranges between 300 to 500 dollars per lead, which covers a field staff person’s salary, per diem, travel, accommodation, and other incremental costs.

 Online costs are significantly less, ranging from just 25 to 30 dollars, which covers an inside sales person doing the lead generation for the company.
 However, this is just one side of the story, considering the higher conversion rate for offline methods, which brings us to point number two.